Make Money Trading Bitcoins and Other Cryptocurrencies

 Now, if I take 50€ from you, the pain you will experience will be 8, maybe 9/10.

-For equivalent value, you give more importance to a loss than you would to a gain, which means that you value more what you have than what you don’t.
+For equivalent value, you give more importance to a loss than you would to a gain.
+It means that you value more what you have than what you don’t.

 Part of the explanation is because you value more what you get after hard work than what you easily get.